top of page

 Edward Elgar Serenade for strings

-George Enescu Octet in C major (version for string orchestra)
+George Enescu Octet in C major (arranged for string orchestra by Anthony Marwood)

 Performer